 For authorization, it is recommended that you create a Personal access tokens for your account and use this token as the password.
 Tokens can be created for your GitHub account by logging in to GitHub and navigating to Settings ➜ Developer Settings ➜ Personal Access Tokens and click Generate new token.
 Give the token a meaningful name and enable the repo scope if you want to be able to access private repositories from Octopus Deploy.

 Copy the token that is generated and use this value as the password for the GitHub feed in Octopus Deploy.

 Using GitHub as a Package Feed

 - Add your GitHub feed as described above.

 - In the console of your git repository which has a GitHub remote link, create a tag with a SemVer 2.0 compliant version and push this tag to GitHub.

 Optionally add release notes to the tagged commit from within GitHub.
 (Note additional resources currently do not get included in the Octopus deployment).
 The pre-release state of a release is also tied to the pre-release component of the tag name.
 If Octopus can link a particular version (which in the context of GitHub feeds refers to a tag) to a release, then the release notes will be exposed through the Octopus Deploy portal.
 At this point in time the

-This is a pre-releasecheckbox on the GitHub Release will ignored in favor of the pre-release state indicated in the version itself.
-Additionally artifacts are not currently retrieved as part of an Octopus deployment, however this may become available in the future.
+This is a pre-releasecheckbox on the GitHub Release will be ignored in favor of the pre-release state indicated in the version itself.
+Additionally, artifacts are not currently retrieved as part of an Octopus deployment, however this may become available in the future.

 (Note: Any steps that currently support zips and NuGet packages can also use GitHub as the feed source, but for the purpose of this example we will run a script) From within Octopus Deploy, create a project with a